CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/VSTS_createaccount.PNG" alt="Create account" width="400px"/>

-You're all setup with a VSTS account now!
+You're all setup with an Azure DevOps account now!
 Go back to the demo generator and sign in.
 Accept the terms and conditions and proceed to choosing a project.
 Select your account name, and choose the project specified in the image below (click the DevOps Labs and then the AKS project)  Give it a unique name.

 <img src="screenshots/demo_project.PNG" alt="Choose a project" width="600px"/>